noplacenoaddress/RNMnetwork/Part 2 - Barcelona/1 - The Catalan infrastructure.md

 > By the way it's seems to be that in Spain almost all citizens are connected to the neural network.
 Perhaps only in Catalunya.

+Let do an example of an application, a normal citizen.

 ###  External links